 It is best to choose an installer that also provides a comprehensive maintenance service.
 This may make it easier if you have any warranty issues in the future.
 They will have easily accessible technicians familiar with your air conditioning system and are likely to have readily available spare parts.

-Every home is different, and with air conditioning, one size does not fill all.
+Every home is different, and with air conditioning, one size does not fit all.
 Your system designer/installer should visit your premises to do a comprehensive assessment to calculate what you need.
 This “heat load assessment” takes into account the characteristics of your home, including the size of your rooms, building materials, insulation, ceiling height, and position and size of windows.
 An assessment based on floor space only will be inaccurate.

 Prior to the installation you should receive a comprehensive quote and contract.
 After the installation you should be given manufacturer and installation warranty information (if you haven’t already), compliance certificates and a maintenance schedule.